ddavidebor/nRF51822-OSX-ST_LINK_V2-Flasher-Script/README.md

 ```

 Then, download the softdevice (the bluetooth stack) for the nRF51822 on this page: https://www.nordicsemi.com/eng/Products/Bluetooth-Smart-Bluetooth-low-energy/nRF51822
-The S110 7.x version is suggested if you're developing with mbed.
+The S110 7.x version is suggested if you're developing in the mbed online IDE.

 Place the .hex file in the ZIP your just downloaded in the download folder (together with the script) and rename it "softdevice.hex"